-The monk in Nidaros, Trondheim's cathedral, is probably Norway's most famous ghost.
-A tall figure with a dark habit, a monk's tonsure, glowing eyes and blood dripping from a slash in his throat, the monk first appeared to the local bishop's wife back in 1924, during a service in the cathedral, and has since been spotted by several other eyewitnesses.
+The monk in Nidaros Cathedral in Trondheim is probably Norway's most famous ghost.
+A tall figure with a dark habit, a monk's tonsure, glowing eyes and blood dripping from a slash in his throat, the monk allegedly first appeared to the local bishop's wife back in 1924, during a service in the cathedral.
+It has since been said to have been spotted by several other eyewitnesses.
 He was described by many as a good-looking young man, although he displayed a disturbing tendency to sever his head from his body, and walk through churchgoers without their noticing.
 Creepy stuff.
 He was the inspiration behind Frid Ingulstad’s novel The Monk (1991), and featured in a Norwegian TV series, The Dahl Brothers and the Legend of Atlant-is (1994).

 Moonlight walks in Oslo

 Too scared to go ghost-hunting on your own?
 What about joining a guided tour?
 Oslo Walks offer an exciting and creepy two-hour ghost walk through the history-filled streets of the old city center (Kvadraturen) and the area around Akershus Fortress, which is said to be haunted by several ghosts - among them the big black dog Malcanisten, which guards the passage leading to the heart of the fortress, and a horse that can be heard riding in front of the old entrance – legend has it that anyone seeing the horse would die before the year was out.
 Book ahead as the tour is popular.
 Guiding available in English, but you must send a request in advance.